Jackslacks

-Jackslacks has performed and recorded with many popular players of the genre, as well as opening shows for a variety of original and neo revival acts all across the United States, including heroes Carl Perkins (who infamously referred to rockabilly as "blues with a country beat"), Jerry Lee Lewis, and Chuck Berry, The Blasters, Robert Gordon, Fabulous Thunderbirds, X, Reverend Horton Heat, NRBQ, Junior Brown, Ronnie Dawson, Ray Campi, High Noon, Morrissey and others.
+Jackslacks has long enjoyed a career steeped in rockabilly and roots-rock.
+He has performed and recorded with many popular players of the genre, sharing the stage with musical hero Carl Perkins, Jerry Lee Lewis and Chuck Berry as well as a who's who list of nationally prominent second generation rockabilly revivalists all across the United States.
 The Perkins show also featured Detroiter Johnny Powers ("Long Blond Hair"), the first and only recording artist to ever be under contract to both Sun and Motown, while the Jerry Lee show, MC'd by famed gravelly voiced radio DJ Wolfman Jack, showcased a setlist stacked with Sun favorites.
 Little Richard co-headlined the Chuck Berry performance.
-Jackslacks sums up the experiences by saying, "Getting to meet, hang out and share the stage with three of my all time favorite artists has been the highlight of my musical journey so far!"
+According to Jackslacks, "Getting to meet, hang out and open for Carl Perkins has been the highlight of my musical journey so far ...
+God is good!"

-Recent solo work, released on indie label Shield of Love and Black Ink Management & Music Group LLC powered by Bungalo Records and distributed through Universal Music has received excellent press and gained substantial airplay in the US, Europe and Australia; the album "Inside Out" concluded a six week run at #1 on The Roots Music Report's Top Rockabilly Album Chart by finishing number four overall for the year ending 2021.
+Recent solo work, released on indie label Shield of Love and distributed through Universal Music has received excellent press and gained substantial airplay in the US, Europe and Australia; the album "Inside Out" concluded a six week run at #1 on The Roots Music Report's Top Rockabilly Album Chart by finishing number four overall for the year ending 2021.
 Jackslacks is a member of the Blackcat Rockabilly Europe Hall of Fame.